 The GSI Outdoors Cathole Trowel held its own with our top picks.
-For just under $5, we think it’s a great deal.
+For the price, we think it’s a great deal.

 The Cathole Trowel’s long, scooped blade is easy and quick to dig with in loose soil.
 It came in second in our Dig Time Test, taking only 35 seconds to dig out a cathole.

 We were impressed with the volume of soil it could move with one scoop.
 With its large, rounded handle, it was also one of the most comfortable to hold.

 In harder ground, it still fared respectably.
 While it didn’t slice through roots and tough soil nearly as smoothly as the thin metal blades did, it still got the job done.

 The slight serration along the edges of the blade allowed us to use a twisting and sawing motion to really drive it into the ground better than the other plastic shovels.

 While both other plastic shovels had durability issues in hard soil, the GSI Outdoors Trowel felt burly and tough.
 We think it would take a lot to break it, even in very rocky ground.